What to do With a Nice Rep Who Can’t Sell?

 Sales managers tend to procrastinate on firing responsive sales reps even if they are not performing.
-The sales manager feels bad so they try to prove they did everything they could to save the rep. This drags out the process anywhere from 3 to 12 months.
+The sales manager feels bad, so they try to prove they did everything they could to save the rep, and this drags out the process anywhere from 3 to 12 months.

 I am an advocate of sales managers effectively coaching their salespeople to become better sales reps.
-We all know that coaching has a tremendous impact on overall performance.
-It is a time consuming process with the potential for incredible success.
+We all know that coaching has a tremendous impact on overall performance, and it is a time-consuming process with the potential for incredible success.

-Most sales managers find it easier to fire a sales rep who is an average performer but has a bad attitude, is negative and is a pain in the ass for management.
+Most sales managers find it easier to fire a sales rep who is an average performer but has a bad attitude, is harmful and is a pain in the ass for management.

-Managers often struggle what to do under these circumstances.
-Many will have heart to heart conversations with their sales rep and provide feedback about areas the sales reps need to improve upon.
+Managers often struggle with what to do under these circumstances.
+Many will have heart-to-heart conversations with their sales rep and provide feedback about areas they need to improve.
 The sales rep may understand and appreciate the chance to meet expectations, but the problem is they don’t have what it takes.

 Let me start by saying I am open to alternative views and don’t mind opening myself up to criticism.

-- What are the critical skills, behaviors and competencies that my reps must have to be part of the sales team?
-In fact, create a list.
+- What critical skills, behaviours, and competencies must my reps have to be part of the sales team?
+Create a list.